supabase/gen_rpc/README.md

 - `ipv6_only`: Boolean (default = false) to force server and client to use ipv6.
 This config only takes effect when `socket_ip` is a 8-tuple (IPv6).

 - `acceptor_socket_active_n`: Integer (default = 100) for RPC acceptor flow control.

-## Logging

-`gen_rpc` uses [hut](https://github.com/tolbrino/hut) for logging.
-This allows the developer to integrate the logging library of their choice by providing the appropriate definition in their `rebar.config`.
-The default logging facility of `hut` is SASL.

-For more information on how to enable `gen_rpc` to use your own logging facility, consult the [README.md](https://github.com/tolbrino/hut#supported-logging-backends) of `hut`.

 ## SSL Configuration